tkrusterholz/BRes-WoW-API/README.md

 2. Underneath that are four lines with comment labels, you need to update these with your preferred Realm name and the correct cell ranges on your spreadsheet
 3. Click Save
 ### Make Magic Happen
-1. Go back to your spreadsheet, from the menu bar choose WoW API > Update Character Info, cross your fingers neither of us messed anything up and it works the first time!
+1. Go back to your spreadsheet, from the menu bar choose WoW API > Update Character Info
+2. At this point you will get another request to authorize access, follow the same steps as before
+3. Cross your fingers neither of us messed anything up and it works the first time!
-2. If something goes wrong and you overwrite the wrong cells, simply Edit > Undo
+4. If something goes wrong and you overwrite the wrong cells, simply Edit > Undo